DigitalHammer/Security-Writeups/OffSec-ProvingGrounds/Katana/katana-writeup.md

 - Our first screenshot brought up an online bookstore.
 But, what appears to me more important, is that this has an `Admin Login` button on the bottom right.
 - Our second screenshot shows that this does indeed bring us to a login panel, asking for a username and password.
 ---
 - ***Note: This machine has rabbit holes that lead us nowhere.
-This admin panel doesn't get end up getting us anywhere.***
+This admin panel doesn't end up getting us anywhere.***

 - Although this looks promising at the start, it leads us to a dead end.
 It can be difficult to know in advance what may work and what may not work as we are attempting to gain access to the server.
 - We can try to avoid rabbit holes like this by performing more thorough scanning to try to see the whole picture.
 - We know from our `nmap` scans that this server has 3 open ports running on `HTTP`.
 We can run `gobuster` on each port to get a better idea of this server's layout.
-- In this case, we ended up finding an `upload.html` page that also looked promising by running `gobuster` on another HTTP port `8088` looking specifically for `.html` extensions.
+- In this case, we ended up finding an `upload.html` page that also looked promising by running `gobuster` on HTTP port `8088` looking specifically for `.html` extensions.

 ```
 gobuster dir -u http://192.168.60.83:8088 -w /usr/share/wordlists/dirb/big.txt -x .html